 What is a PLUS or alternative loan?

-The Federal PLUS Loan program is an alternative loan available to the parents of dependent undergraduate students.
+The Federal PLUS Loan program is a loan available to the parents of dependent undergraduate students.
 Applicants must pass a credit check to be eligible and may be required to file a financial needs test.
 The maximum loan amount is the estimated cost of attendance minus any other aid you may receive.
-Loan interest is fixed at 8.5%.

 An alternative loan is a loan available directly to students through an outside lender.
 Applicants are subject to a credit check, and depending on credit history, may require someone to co-sign the loan.
 While interest does typically accrue on an alternative loan while a student is attending school, repayment is often deferred until 6 months after graduation.